haniibrahim/SerialLogger/README.md

 * Cross-platform: Windows (Intel), macOS (Intel), GNU/Linux (Intel/ARM), 32- and 64-bit architectures
 * Logs serial data to screen (GUI), console and optionally in a file
 * Fail-proof data collection.
 Save every collected line of data immediately to the optional log file avoiding data loss even at power breakdowns or computer/application crash.
-* Warning of unintentional overwriting of unlogged buffer
+* Warning of unintentional overwriting or deleting of unlogged buffer
 * Impossible to overwrite log file from application
 * Graphical User Interface (GUI)
 * Get serial port names from the OS